-There’s a good chance if you show an uninitiated non-brewer your kombucha, they’ll be instantly turned off by that thing growing on top.
+There’s a good chance if you show an uninitiated non-brewer your own kombucha, they’ll be instantly turned off by that thing growing on top.
 I mean, it is gross right?
-But once you’ve churned out your first delicious batch of kombucha, you’ll have a newfound love for your SCOBY (so much so that you might even decide to eat the SCOBY)!

 What is a kombucha SCOBY?